nordic-institute/REST-adapter-service/README.md

 ## Running the Docker Image

 Rest Adapter Service is available as Docker image.
+TODO: Note that this is an older version (0.0.10).

 ```
 docker run -p 8080:8080 petkivim/xroad-rest-gateway